DougFelix/ReactKaffa/README.md

 }

 #### Description:
+Select which Server you want to GET data from.

+If you select the server provided in the Exercise 5:

 <p align="left">
   <img src="gif/solution5.gif" alt='Solution 5'/>
 </p>

+If you select the Exercise 6 option, REST Server, without running it first, the following error will appear.
 <p align="left">
   <img src="gif/solution6-try.gif" alt='Solution 6-try'/>
 </p>

+To learn how to run it, check [WorldClockAPI](https://github.com/DougFelix/ReactKaffa#round_pushpin-django---python).

+The expected response from 'http://127.0.0.1:8000/currentDateTime' will be like:
 <p align="left">
   <img src="gif/solution6-resp.gif" alt='Solution 6-resp'/>
 </p>

+After the LOCAL server WorldClockAPI is running the result is as followed:
 <p align="left">
   <img src="gif/solution6.gif" alt='Solution 6'/>
 </p>